thunderbird/pulumi/docs/getting-started.rst

 .. code-block:: bash

  ./quickstart.sh \
-    /path/to/project/root          # The root of your code project where you want to set up a pulumi project pulumi-state-s3-bucket-name \  # S3 bucket where you'll store your pulumi state files project_name, \                # Name of your project as it will be known to pulumi stack_name, \                  # Name of the first stack you want to create [code_version]                 # Code version (git branch) that you want to pin.
+     /path/to/project/root \ # The root of your code project where you want to set up a pulumi project pulumi_login_url      \ # URL to use with `pulumi login`; use "https://api.pulumi.com" for Pulumi Cloud project_name, \         # Name of your project as it will be known to pulumi stack_name, \           # Name of the first stack you want to create [code_version]          # Code version (git branch) that you want to pin.
 Optional; defaults to "main"

 This will...